SeonilChoi/ROBOT-MOTION-ENGINE/README.md

     : The list of driver IDs that control the robot.

 - **home_position**
-    : The home position of the robot in the joint space.
+    : The home position of the robot in joint space.

 - **base_configuration**
     : The configuration of the robot base with respect to the world frame.